Characterizing Physical Error Contributions of Quantum Gates: Error Budgets of Quantum Gates

 After the sample of approximately 500 simulations with the corresponding error source contributions is obtained, this data set is split into a large training set, containing approximately 90 \% of the samples, and a small testing set, containing the rest of the samples, which we use to test the performance of the predictions.
 Each input and output is then linearly rescaled to mean zero and a standard deviation of one, before a separate Gaussian Process Regressor is trained to predict each single error source contribution, for each number of gates individually.
 The training is described in more detail in Appendix \ref{app:GPR}.

 After the training, the performance of the GPR predictions on the test set is evaluated.
 The results with two input-output pair examples are shown in Fig. \ref{fig:sqg_budgets}(b-e).

 Looking specifically at \ref{fig:sqg_budgets}(b) and (c), we can see that even low shot numbers are typically enough to obtain good performance.
 Estimating the time needed to acquire one single shot to approximately 0.5 ms with 4000 shots, the time needed to perform the actual experiment is approximately $0.5\time24\times 4000$ ms $\sim 1$ minute.
+Here we have implicitly assumed that the time needed to evaluate one shot is limited by the reset time of the system, which (in case no active reset has been implemented) is typically on the order of a couple $T_1$ times.
 The reason for observing a relatively constant performance versus the number of shots is the fact that the inaccuracy in the measurement errors dominates the inaccuracy due to the finite number of shots.

 Finally, \ref{fig:sqg_budgets}(d) show in the left panels two typical sets of simulated input values, emulating experimental measurements of the excited state probability for a $\pi/2$ rotation.
 Fig. \ref{fig:sqg_budgets}(e) shows the same for a $\pi$ rotation.
 In all cases, the right panels show the corresponding infidelity contributions for the main error sources as computed directly from the simulated input (\textit{real values}, displayed in the filled columns) compared to the ones predicted with our method (\textit{prediction}, displayed in empty columns), for different number of gates.